| Chapter 6: A Closer Look at Methods and Classes (pp. 201-250) |

 javac

-compiler know the difference between the two constructors?
+compiler know the difference between the signature of the two constructors?

 In Week 4 (p.
 139) we learned about the default constructor.
 If you do not define any constructor(s) for a class, Java automatically